rbtcollins/bitnami-docker/vcloud/redmine/README.md

 $ vca vdc use --vdc Kubernetes
 ```

-We can check the status using:
+Check the configuration status using:

 ```bash
 $ vca status